USACE-Cloud-Compute/cc-home/docs/compute-file.md

         MODEL_PREFIX={model-prefix}
         DEBUG_CELL={debug-cell}
       ```
-    so for event 500 and the first per event loop value, the plugin would get the folloing in its environment:
+    so for event 500 and the first per event loop value, the plugin would get the following in its environment:
       ```bash
         CC_EVENT_IDENTIFIER=500
         MODEL_PREFIX=bardwell-creek